austindatamanagement/SpringbootTomcatADWC/LabGuide400.md

     **export LD_LIBRARY_PATH=Path of your instant client folder:$LD_LIBRARY_PATH**

+    Note: Repeat this everytime you restart the laptop.
+Or add the above command in your ~/.bash_profile.

 - Set env variables TNS_AMDIN to point to the wallet folder.
+Type the following command in your command prompt:

     **export TNS_ADMIN=Path of your unzipped wallet file**

+    Note: Repeat this everytime you restart the laptop.
+Or add the above command in your ~/.bash_profile.

 ### **STEP 2**: Set up environment parameters in Spring Boot Application.